 May an individual establish more than one HSA?

 An eligible individual may establish and contribute to more than one HSA.
 However, the rules governing HSAs, such as those setting maximum annual contribution limits, apply no matter how many HSAs are established by an eligible individual.
 Thus, for example, the account balances of all HSAs established by an individual are aggregated for purposes of applying the maximum annual contribution limit described below.

 What is a "high deductible health plan"?

 A high deductible health plan is a health insurance plan that has an annual deductible (determined yearly by the Treasury Department).
-In 2013, the deductible must be at least: (1) $1,250 for individual (self-only) coverage or (2) $2,500 for family coverage (coverage of more than one individual).
-In 2013, the annual out-of-pocket expenses required to be paid under the health plan cannot exceed $6,250 for individual coverage or $12,500 for family coverage.
+The deductible must be at least: (1) $1,250 for individual (self-only) coverage or (2) $2,500 for family coverage (coverage of more than one individual).
+The annual out-of-pocket expenses required to be paid under the health plan cannot exceed $6,250 for individual coverage or $12,500 for family coverage.
 Out-of-pocket expenses include deductibles, co-payments, and other amounts the participant must pay for covered benefits, but do not include premiums.
 High deductible health plans can have first dollar coverage (no deductible) for preventive care and higher out-of-pocket expenses (copays & coinsurance) for non-network services.
 (The dollar amounts described above are subject to annual cost of living adjustments.)
 Note that health insurance companies designate which among their products are HSA-qualified high deductible plans.